Showers on Amtrak title card

 Amtrak shower controls

-Amtrak shower controls, the top button starts the water flowing, and the bottom controls temperature.
+Amtrak shower controls: The top button starts the water flowing, and the bottom controls the temperature.

 • Getting Started: Most older Amtrak showers feature a two-part control system.
 The top button starts the water, while the bottom knob adjusts the temperature.
 New showers do not have the button, and some older showers have the button stuck, which is not bad.